• Blackie: family dog, 1950s

 She would sit and put her front paws up on my outstretched hand and wait for a treat until I said, 'Okay'.

-We walked the neighborhood, the Smith/Scott's porch, Stephenson Park, Fink Park and the field and creek by park and woods.
-Lost Dallas and Vegas one nite in the forest growth by Fink Park.
-I searched all over, afraid they might chase a cat or squirrel onto Second Street.
+We walked the naborhood, the Smith/Scott's porch, Stephenson Park, Fink Park and the field and creek by park and woods.
+I lost Dallas and Vegas one nite in the forest growth by Fink Park.
+I searched all over, afraid they might chase a cat or squirrel onto busy Second Street.
 Went home and got a flashlight.
-The beam hit their bright eyes and they were only a few feet into the underbrush - the leash connecting their two collars had hung up on a branch.
+Back at the forest, the beam hit their bright eyes and they were only a few feet into the underbrush - the leash connecting their two collars had hung up on a branch.
 They had just waited there for an hour, absolutely quietly and patiently.

 Naming the puppy